A Tasmanian East Of Eden

 Tasmania, 1929: Ten-year-old-twins, Tom and Harry Abbott, are orphaned by a tragedy that shocks Hobart society.
 They find sanctuary with their reclusive grandmother, growing up in the remote and rugged Binburra ranges – a place where kind-hearted Tom discovers a love of the wild, Harry nurses a growing resentment towards his brother and where the mountains hold secrets that will transform both their lives.

 The chaos of World War II divides the brothers, and their passion for two very different women fuels a deadly rivalry.
 Can Tom and Harry survive to heal their rift?
 And what will happen when Binburra finally reveals its astonishing secrets?

 From Tasmania’s highlands to the Battle of Britain, and all the way to the golden age of Hollywood, The Lost Valley is a lush family saga about two brothers whose fates are entwined with the land and the women they love.

 ‘Outstanding writing.
 The beautiful portrayal of Tasmania’s remote highlands, the bush settings, the wild animals … all done in a way to make the reader feel deeply involved in the story.’
 AWW Australian Historical Fiction Round Up

 ‘Wonderful historical fiction … Jennifer is a great storyteller not unlike Bryce Courtenay, so this will appeal to anyone who likes that genre.’
 Librarians’ Choice

 ‘Scoullar’s writing has a rich complexity.
 Poetic and visual … the landscape vivid and alive.’
 Reading, Writing and Riesling

-Buy a signed copy of 'The Lost Valley' directly from me – postage extra (Aust & NZ only)
+Buy a signed copy of ‘The Lost Valley’ directly from me – postage included (Aust only)